Swimming Pool Coverage

 How much does a swimming pool increase the price of homeowners’ insurance?

-When it comes to working out how much homeowners insurance you’ll need, your Coverage A is based on how much it will cost to rebuild or replace the structure of your home ie, replacement cost.
+When it comes to working out how much homeowners insurance you’ll need, your Coverage A is based on how much it will cost to rebuild or replace the structure of your home, also known as its replacement cost.
 This automatically includes an allowance for other structures like a swimming pool up to 10% of Coverage A, so there’s no extra cost to cover damage to your pool.
 So when you build a swimming pool, you should just keep in mind whether this limit is sufficient.
 If you decide to buy a portable pool, you’d be covered under the personal property limit you select.

 You’ll also need to consider whether your policy automatically includes personal liability coverage, and how much you’ll need, as these may increase the premium you pay.
 The cost differs by state so best to contact us and we can guide you through.